Note: Please contact for availability before purchasing. Many Racing Beat items have been on backorder lately.

 A simple and reasonable upgrade to the MX-5 exhaust system is the replacement of the muffler section with an aftermarket unit.
 Our testing has shown that Mazda's engineers did a very good job with the performance tuning of their muffler unit and squeezing any significant power gains through the use of an aftermarket exhaust is difficult.
 The Racing Beat team developed several different straight-through mufflers, chambered mufflers, and baffled mufflers in an attempt to optimize power gains, while moderating the "boomy" tones that prevailed under deceleration.
 We are confident the final system that we now offer has met these objectives and delivers an outstanding combination of quality sound, appearance, and performance.
 We designed our muffler to appeal to MX-5 owners that drive their cars on a daily-basis and prefer a more mature, modest exhaust tone? yet will provide an aggressive "attitude" when you jump on the throttle!

-Easy-to-install, this 304-stainless steel system features dual 3.5" OD tips and can be bolted to the car in minutes using the supplied hardware.
+Easy-to-install, the Racing Beat Power Pulse 304-stainless steel exhaust features dual 3.5" OD tips and can be bolted to the car in minutes using the supplied hardware.
 The muffler is "cat-back" emissions legal and meets all California sound level requirements.